TheMostVexingParse/iwdtechathon2024/README.md

 ## Usage

+* First, you must upload the plugin file to Google plugins and pin it to access.

-* First, you need to run main.py
+* Secondly, you need to run main.py
   ```bash
   python main.py
   ```

-* You need to get 3.id
+* Finally, you need to open interface

-*